maks200179/PowershellDotNetLambdaInDocker/README.md

-## PowerShell.core .Net.core for Lambda on Docker Centos7
+## PowerShell.core and .Net.core for Lambda on Docker Centos7

 #### AWS: Create an IAM User